MicrosoftDocs/VBA-Docs/visio/Concepts/about-linking-shapes-to-data.md

 To access and assign shape data in the Visio UI, right-click a shape, point to **Data**, and then click **Shape Data**.
 Alternatively, you can access and assign shape data manually or programmatically in the Visio ShapeSheet spreadsheet.
 To display the ShapeSheet spreadsheet (ShapeSheet) for a selected shape, right-click the shape and click **Show ShapeSheet**.
 To see this command, you must be running Visio in developer mode.
 To run Visio in developer mode, click the **File** tab, click **Options**, click **Advanced**, and then, under **General**, select **Run in developer mode**.

 Within the ShapeSheet, shape data is contained in the Shape Data section (previously called the Custom Properties section).
 To maintain backwards-compatibility, existing object members retain "custom property" or "custom properties" in their name.
-If you do not assign shape data for a given shape, no Shape Data section appears in the ShapeSheet.
+If you don't assign shape data for a given shape, no Shape Data section appears in the ShapeSheet.
 You can add a Shape Data section to a ShapeSheet by displaying the ShapeSheet as described previously, right-clicking anywhere in the ShapeSheet window and clicking **Insert Section**, selecting **Shape Data**, and then clicking **OK**.

 After you link shapes to data, many of the columns of the Shape Data section correspond closely to the properties of the **DataColumn** object.
 For example, the Label column in the Shape Data section, which provides the label that appears for a particular shape data item in the **Shape Data** dialog box, corresponds to the **[DataColumn.DisplayName](../../api/Visio.DataColumn.DisplayName.md)** property, which controls the name that appears for the associated data column in the **External Data** window.
 For more information about working with the **DataColumn** object, see [Getting and setting data-column properties](#getting-and-setting-data-column-properties).